inariksit/inariksit.github.io/_drafts/2023-12-27-derivation.markdown

 GerundCN    : VP -> CN ;       -- publishing of the document
 ```

 In English, they all use forms that are traditionally considered part of the verb conjugation. *Lost* is a conjugated verb form, that is used for **predication** in the context "I *have lost* my keys", and **modification** in the context "my *lost* keys".
-Same hols for the gerund form: "the dog *is running*" (predication) and "the *running* dog" (modification).
+The same holds for the gerund form: "the dog *is running*" (predication) and "the *running* dog" (modification).
 So let's recap:

 1. In the GF RGL, the *syntactic-semantic function* of predication is implemented by the *category* `VP`, and the *syntactic-semantic function* of modification is implemented by the *category* `AP`.
 2. In English, the verb form used for modification happens to coincide with a verb form already used for predication.

 Thanks to these two facts, we can implement `VP* -> AP` functions for English without adding any new forms in verbs' inflection tables.

 But another RGL language might use a completely different grammatical strategy for these syntactic-semantic functions.
-Then, if one wishes to use such a language with the same API as English, that language needs to include in its inflection tables forms that are traditionally considered derivation, not inflection.
+Then, if one wants to use such a language with the same API as English, that language needs to include in its inflection tables forms that are traditionally considered derivation, not inflection.
 If that doesn't blow up the grammar due to large inflection tables, I believe this is a good solution.
-If it does blow up the grammar, then I would suggest not implementing the same API that works for English, but rather find another design and implement it in a language-specific Extra module.
+If it does blow up the grammar, then I would suggest not implementing the same API that works for English, but rather finding another design and implementing it in a language-specific Extra module.

 ## Derivations as opers in resource modules